Efficient numeracy in language models through single-token number embeddings: Benchmarking dataset

 \subsection{Subsampling}

-Due to cost constraints we had to subset the full set of 10,000 test samples when evaluating the frontier LLMs.
+Due to cost constraints we had to select a subset of the full set of 10,000 test samples when evaluating the frontier LLMs.
 As shown in \Cref{fig:difficulty_sd_per_task_per_benchmark}, the benchmark for the frontier LLMs and our BitTokens follow the same difficulty distribution.

 \FloatBarrier